C2SM/extpar/docs/index.md

 ### Data Location

-In order to run Extpar, input data files for the external parameter variables are needed.
+In order to run EXTPAR, input data files for the external parameter variables are needed.
 The data is provided on all supported machines:

-=== "Levante"
+=== "Levante (DKRZ)"
     ```console
     /work/pd1167/extpar-input-data/linked_data
     ```